Timc3209/task-board/README.md

 ## Description

-SimpleTaskBoard is a task manager app built with react.
+A kanban taskboard built with React and Redux.

 ## Deployment Link